dnlbowers/jobs-a-gooden/README.md

     * ...**turn a note into an insight** so that **it can be seen on a separate page showing learnings from the entire process of the job hunting process**
     * ...**delete previous notes and insights** so that **I can delete notes or insights that are no longer relevant to me.**
     * ...**see a timeline of insights** so that **I can track them over time**
+    * ...**Add my job posts** so that **I may make notes and insights to track my progress and should I choose to share the opportunity with the community**

 ## Skeleton